jdvmanen/IXON_monitor/README.md

 #### How to use ####
-Shows a little 'Niet actief' (White) indicator on top of your screen if no IXON connection is active. shows up as soon as the IXON adapter is active with a banner red/white alterating.
+Shows a little 'Not actief' (White) indicator on top of your screen if no IXON connection is active. shows up as soon as the IXON adapter is active with a banner red/white alterating.
 If you click on it, it moves 500 pixels to the right or to the left (to prevent something being behind the indicator that has to be read)